La Dolce Vita

 I loved my Fiat Sports but quickly discovered that the only thing that worked was the premium sound system.
-This proved quite useful, because I was forever sitting in the damned car waiting for a road service repair guy to arrive and get me going again.
+This proved quite useful, because I was forever sitting in the damned car waiting for a road service repair guy to arrive and get me going.

 The consultation usually involved triage.
 The repair guy had to consider all manner of mechanical problems and then try to determine the most likely suspect.
-For some reason this usually occurred during torrential rain.
+This usually occurred during torrential rain.

-But my God, you should have seen the Fiat Sport’s interior – it was all red leather, dashing 007-style dials, racy steering wheel and elegant trim.
-After all, the Italians understand style and the art of living (arte di vivere) just as well as the French.
+But you should have seen the Fiat Sport’s interior!
+It was all red leather, dashing 007 style dials, racy steering wheel and elegant trim.

-However, my favourite Fiat remains the Fiat 500 and quite some time ago I owned a semi restored original.
-Known as the Bambino or the Cinquecento, the original Fiat 500 is famous for its utilitarian, compact design.
-Please note: I didn’t use the word small, tiny, cramped, microscopic, or minuscule.
+However, my favourite Fiat remains the Fiat 500.
+Years ago I owned a semi restored original.
+Marketed as the Bambino or the Cinquecento, the original Fiat 500 is famous for its ‘utilitarian and compact design’.
+A publicist’s way of saying it was rather on the small size.

-My current Fiat 500 is a recent model which helps to discourage the naysayers.
-For Marcello is a handsome beast with a black soft top.
-I named him, Marcello, in honour of the late, great Italian actor Marcello Mastroianni, who starred in Fellini’s brilliant film, ‘La dolce vita’ – the sweet life.
+My current Fiat 500 is a recent model.
+Marcello is a handsome beast with a black soft top that folds all the way back.
+I named him, Marcello, in honour of the late, great Marcello Mastroianni.

-The earlier model Bambinos only had 499cc of power under the bonnet, the heater was an open hole that could be uncovered providing warmth from the engine and the sunroof had to be manually unclipped and folded backwards.
-This then provided an open invitation for truck drivers to lean down from their mountain beasts, peer through the Bambino’s open roof and make witty/flirtatious remarks.
+The earlier model Bambinos only had 499cc of power.
+The heater was an open hole that could be uncovered, providing warmth and fumes from the engine.
+And the sunroof had to be manually unclipped and folded backwards.

 My first second-hand Fiat 500, went like the clackers and was as hardy as a mountain goat.
 Even with three people and a large dog crammed into the tiny seats.
 When I was acting with a theatre troupe, we’d finish rehearsing, pile into my Fiat and head into the Adelaide hills to visit the fantastic wineries.